abletech/css-guidelines/README.md

 #### Stylesheet Structure

+**Note: by default rails uses an "application.css" manifest.
+If we assume that each project will have seperate layouts then we should never use or require this file.
+Rather then having one manifest file, we use a manifest file for each layout.
+We can just delete the application manifest.
+Make sure you include the layout manifests in your views.**

 This is generally how your stylesheets directory should look.
 The layout files are used as an example for what your specific styles would be.

+We use partials on the scss files so they are never compiled unless they are imported by the layout manifest file.

 <pre>
 /stylesheets